Ariana Grande & Pete Davidson Are Engaged

 While Grande has not gotten her man’s initials tattooed onto her body, that hasn’t stopped her from continuously displaying her love for him on her Instagram for the whole world to see.

 The Inquisitr also reported that once the news broke about Grande and Davidson’s love connection, not everyone was happy for them.
-Prior to her relationship with Davidson, the “Break Free” singer was in a two-year relationship with rapper, Mac Miller, 26.
+Prior to her relationship with Davidson, the “Break Free” singer was in a two-year relationship with rapper Mac Miller, 26.
 However, scheduling issues and continued battle for sobriety ultimately resulted in Grande amicably ending their relationship.
 And then along came Davidson very soon after.
 Grande was publicly called out on Twitter by one angered Miller fan who didn’t think it was right of her to abandon him after the rapper dedicated an entire album to her and had just been arrested for a DUI.

 Prior to his relationship with Grande, Davidson, who’s had his own issues concerning sobriety, had just ended his two-year on-and-off relationship with Cazzie David.
 He too has faced some pretty harsh haters who claimed that because he has Borderline Personality Disorder (BPD), he shouldn’t be dating Grande.

-But I think it’s safe to say that the “One Last Time” singer isn’t holding that against him and the two don’t let what others think dictate their happiness
+But it’s probably safe to say that the “One Last Time” singer isn’t holding that against him and the two don’t let what others think dictate their happiness

 The couple is proof that falling in love can happen in the blink of an eye and when you know, you know.
 Congrats to Ariana Grande and Pete Davidson!